10 reasons NOT to have a wedding videographer

 Also check how they would deal with this situation.
 I ALWAYS speak to all the suppliers I am working with ahead of a wedding and so there are no surprises on the day.
 I have never turned up to a church wedding without having spoken to the priest first and introduced myself and discussed positioning on the day so again, it’s about working together to achieve the best results.

-TIP: Go one further and make your wedding an ‘unplugged wedding ‘ where you ask your family, friends and guest to turn off their phones, iPads, cameras and other digital distractions during the ceremony, speeches or even the whole day.
+TIP: Make your wedding an ‘unplugged wedding,’ asking your family, friends, and guests to put away their phones, iPads, and cameras during key moments like the ceremony or speeches – or even the entire day.

 … no one ever said!
 However good your wedding film is I can assure you, you WILL watch it.